chrisparnin/EngineeringBasics/Setup.md

 Tip: If you install Git on Windows, make sure to have add the git utils to your PATH.
 This will access to many GNU commands in Windows.

-## Bonus: Make Windows Just as Awesome
+## Optional: Make Windows Just as Awesome

 If you have **Windows 10**, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about)!
 Follow the [Windows 10 Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).